 Once a student gets perspective on the types of forms his stories take and determines where he'd like to begin to invest his time, the mentor will help the student connect to a specialist in that field.

 We offer a variety of specialized skills and story-oriented trainings listed here.

 These hands-on classes can last anywhere from thirty minutes to two hours in length, and generally happen once a week.
 Length and frequency depend largely on the subject, the number of students attending per class, and the current level of expertise of current participants.

 Field trips and other applied learning experiences are an integral part of learning to tell good stories, and we incorporate them often.

 On certain occasions, special experiences, skills, and/or tools may require costs in addition to the price of general enrollment.
 Specialized shoes, clothing, musical instruments, uncommon construction materials, and ticketed access are some examples of these extra financial requirements.
 In this event, costs will be made clear to parents and students before students engage in the particular activity.

 Each Wednesday we devote one meeting a week for an hour and a half to discuss the foundational principles of the nature of the world.
-These are the principles which define us and govern the creative process.
-They also unite our creative community, and are the principles upon which the hand-ons specialized instruction are based.
-A deeper understanding of these principles will assist students in comprehending and gaining competence in their skills, as well as helping them integrate into our community more quickly.
+These are the principles which define us and govern all processes.
+They are the principles upon which all instruction is based.
+A deeper understanding of these principles will assist students in comprehending and gaining competence in their objectives.

-Once a week we hold an informal video conference call, usually on Sundays, made up of many of the diverse creative people in our community.
-Students are invited to participate, both as listeners and contributors.
+Once a week we hold informal video conference calls for each specific area of study and preoccupation.
+They are typically on Sundays, and are made up of both students and mentors.
+Students are encouraged to participate, both as listeners and contributors.